rq-Chen/Singh2020PreProc/README.md

 # Preprocessing Code for MINDy HCP rfMRI Model

+Preprocessing pipeline as used in (Singh et. al., 2020) and (Chen et. al., 2023).

 Author: Joshua Siegel and Matthew Singh.

 Modified and documented by Ruiqi Chen (2023).